Anurag915/Food-App-Project-/README.md

 Description

-This project is a food ordering application implemented in C++ by our team.
+This project is a food ordering application implemented in C++ by our team Akatsuki.
 The app allows users to browse a menu, place orders, and manage their cart.
 The goal is to simulate a simple food ordering system with functionalities like adding items to the cart, viewing the cart, removing items, and checking out.

 Features